Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/PRESENTATION.md

 But even with looping, the brainfuck can still be ridiculously long.
 Especially with our file mode implementation where you may want to encode the bytes of an image into brainfuck.
 Our encoder implements a shorthand that adds the number before the "+" increment.
 So if we were to increment 8 times, instead of "++++++++"  we can just write "8+".
 This improves readability massively.

 # Visualizer
 For the visualizer, after you run the code you will be presented with a GUI and all you have to do is to enter brainfuck instructions (the 8 instructions) and you will be able to see the code compile in action.
-On the bottom here displays 25 cells that
+On the bottom here displays 25 cells that you can work with, and on the right side you can see which page you are on, and that is all you need to start writing brainfuck commands.